joangro/joangro.github.io/README.md

 > <p><i>Like this theme?</i> Become a patreon to support my open source work <p>
 > <a href="https://www.patreon.com/amitmerchant"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160"></a>

-## Using Reverie on GitHub Pages

-### 1. Fork Reverie to your User Repository

-Fork this repository, then rename the repository to `yourgithubusername.github.io`.

-Alternatively, you can click the [`Use this template`](https://github.com/amitmerchant1990/reverie/generate) button if you want to create a repository with a clean commit history which will use Reverie as a template.

-Your Jekyll blog will often be viewable immediately at <https://yourgithubusername.github.io> (if it's not, you can often force it to build by completing step 2).

-### 2. Customize and view your site

-Enter your site name, description, avatar and many other options by editing the `_config.yml` file.
-You can easily turn on Google Analytics tracking, Disqus commenting and social icons here.

-Making a change to `_config.yml` (or any file in your repository) will force GitHub Pages to rebuild your site with Jekyll.
-Your rebuilt site will be viewable a few seconds later at <https://yourgithubusername.github.io> - if not, give it ten minutes as GitHub suggests and it'll appear soon.

-### 3. Publish your first blog post

-Create a new file called `/_posts/2019-2-13-Hello-World.md` to publish your first blog post.
-That's all you need to do to publish your first blog post!
-This [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) might come in handy while writing the posts.

-> You can add additional posts in the browser on GitHub.com too!
-Just hit the <kbd>Create new file</kbd> button in `/_posts/` to create new content.
-Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

 ## Using Categories in Reverie